dgraph-io/dgraph-docs/content/graphql/mutations/upsert.md

     name = "Upsert"
 +++

-Upsert mutations allow you to perform `add` or `update` operations based on whether a particular ID exists in the database.
+Upsert mutations allow you to perform `add` or `update` operations based on whether a particular `ID` exists in the database.
 The IDs must be external IDs, defined using the `@id` directive in the schema.

-We use the following schema to demonstrate how upserts work in GraphQL:
+For example, to demonstrate how upserts work in GraphQL, take the following schema:

 **Schema**
 ```graphql